 Have you ever stood on the shore of an icy cold mountain lake and marveled at its dazzling shade of blue?
-If so, you’re in luck, because today’s Moment of Science is all about the role that glaciers play in giving those chilly lakes such incredible turquoise colors.
+How does it get those incredible turquoise shades?
+Glaciers.

 Here’s where things get colorful.
 The rock flour is so fine that it doesn’t sink to the bottom of the lake.
 Instead, it remains suspended throughout the water.
 When sunlight hits, the water absorbs the long wave colors of the spectrum: the reds, oranges, and yellows.

 At the same time, the rock flour absorbs some of the shortest light waves, the purples and indigos, then scatters the remaining light back to our eyes.
 Thanks to these processes, the reflected light is mostly green, with a dash of blue.
 And voilà: turquoise water!